Phil Parkinson: Bolton Wanderers

 Parkinson's newly promoted Bolton side struggled at the beginning of the 2017–18 season, only earning their first win of the season against Sheffield Wednesday in mid-October, as the club languished at the foot of the Championship table with just five points from 12 games, six points adrift of safety.
 Parkinson's side would subsequently embark on a six-game unbeaten run following the win, however the club remained inside the relegation zone at its conclusion, having drawn five of the six games.
 Such was the poor start to the season, it took Parkinson's reinvigorated Bolton side until early December to emerge from the relegation zone, after beating Barnsley 3–1 at home.
-Bolton earned their first away victory of the season on 30 December 2017, producing a shock 1–0 win at high-flying Sheffield United.
-Parkinson's Bolton side won back-to-back league matches for the first time since winning promotion on 1 January 2018, by defeating struggling Hull City 1–0.
-The result saw Bolton emerge from the relegation zone on New Year's Day.
-Bolton's improved results coincided with Gary Madine hitting form, with the striker scoring the only goals in both victories to bring his tally for the season up to nine goals.
+Bolton earned their first away victory of the season on 30 December 2017, with a 1–0 win at high-flying Sheffield United, followed by a 1–0 win against Hull City on New Year's Day, to emerge from the relegation zone.
+Bolton's improved results coincided with Gary Madine hitting form, with the striker scoring the goals in both victories to bring his tally for the season up to nine goals.
+They narrowly avoided relegation by winning the last match of the season.

-Parkinson resigned as Bolton manager on 21 August 2019.
+In the 2018–19 season, Bolton were in financial straits and looking for a new owner.
+They were unable to pay players towards the end of the season and were relegated to League One.
+In May, the club entered administration due to unpaid taxes, incurring a 12-point penalty for the 2019–20 season.
+By the start of that season, Bolton had not yet found a buyer and were reduced to fielding junior players.
+On 10 August, they fielded their youngest ever side, with an average age of 19, against Coventry City.
+Parkinson postponed their following game against Doncaster Rovers, expressing concern about the welfare of the youth players, and resigned the following day, on 21 August 2019.

 Sunderland

-On 17 October 2019, Parkinson was unveiled as the Sunderland manager on a two and a half-year contract.
-He parted company with Sunderland on 29 November 2020.
+On 17 October 2019, Parkinson was unveiled as the Sunderland manager on a two-and-a-half-year contract.
+That season was cut short by the COVID-19 pandemic.
+The following season, he parted company with Sunderland on 29 November 2020.